Making Undergraduate Courses Count for Law School

 There are several things that you can do that will help to make your course selection stand out to law school admissions committees.
-First, ensure that you have courses that develop the skills they are looking for (listed above).
+First, ensure that you have courses that develop the skills they are looking for (listed below).
 Second, find a passion.
 Committees look for good students, not students who are trying to look good.
 Develop some depth in your coursework.
 Find something in your major to master.
 Third, while committees are looking for depth, they also look for you to demonstrate some intellectual curiosity.
 You can demonstrate this by choosing electives that are outside of your major.
 If you are getting a history degree, take a class from the college of business.
 If you are getting a degree in economics, take a class in the college of fine arts.
 Finally, avoid taking classes that are pass/fail.
 Having these classes on your transcript leaves the impression that you were trying to avoid risk with your GPA.
 One or two interesting classes won’t hurt, but too many will raise an eyebrow.

 You should also know that taking classes with the word “law” in the title will not score you any points with the admissions committee.
 If you want to take one of these classes to get an idea of whether you find legal issues interesting, go ahead; it won’t hurt anything.
 But having these classes on your transcript does not give your application a boost.
 Law schools do not expect you to show up knowing the law.
-Even if you could do this, it would often do more harm than good.

 How Your Pre-law Plan Factors into Major/Course Selection